ibm-cloud-docs/secure-enterprise/create-project.md

 1. You can create a new project or add to an existing project.
 1. Enter the required details for the deployable architecture.
 1. Click **Add**.

+To back up the project information outside of the {{site.data.keyword.cloud_notm}} Projects service, you can export the project.
+For more information, go to [Project JSON](/docs/secure-enterprise?topic=secure-enterprise-json-project&interface=ui).
+{: tip}

 Check out the steps on how to [configure and deploy a deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-config-project) when you're ready to deploy resources from a deployable architecture from a project.